apioo/fusio-tools-electron/README.md

 ## Configuration

 Before you start the app you have to set the correct Fusio endpoint url.
+Open the file `config.json` and adjust the key url to point to your Fusio url.
 The app connects then to this Fusio instance.
-Therefor open the file `index.html` and change the `var url` to the absolute url of your Fusio installation.
 By default we connect to the Fusio demo API.

 ## Installation